Military history of Thailand: Reunification of Siam

+Modern period

 Siam and the European military threat (1826–1932)

 The British victories over Burma in 1826 set the stage for a century in which the military history of Thailand was to be dominated by the threat of European colonialism.
 Initially, however, Siamese concern remained focused on its traditional rivals of Burma and Vietnam.
-Siam intervened in support of Britain against Burma in 1826, but her lackluster performance inspired Chao Anouvong's surprise attack on Korat.
+Siam intervened in support of Britain against Burma in 1826, but its lackluster performance inspired Anouvong's surprise attack on Korat.
 Lady Mo's resistance established her as a cultural heroine, and General Bodindecha's victory two years later established him as a major figure in Thai military history.
 His successful campaign in the Siamese–Vietnamese War (1841–1845) reaffirmed Siamese power over Cambodia.
 In 1849, weakening Burmese power encouraged revolt amongst the Burmese controlled Shan states of Kengtung and Chiang Hung.
 Chiang Hung repeatedly sought Siamese support, and ultimately Siam responded with the initial dispatch of forces in 1852.
 Both armies found difficulties campaigning in the northern mountainous highlands, and it took until 1855 before the Siamese finally reached Kengtung, though with great difficulty and the exhaustion of Siamese resources ultimately resulted in their retreat.
 These wars continued to be fought in the traditional mode, with war elephants deployed in the field carrying light artillery during the period, often being a decisive factor in battle.
 Meanwhile, the visible military weaknesses of China in the First and Second Opium Wars with Britain and later France between the 1830s and 1860s encouraged Siam to reject Chinese suzerainty in the 1850s.
 Siam, however, was under military and trade pressure itself from the European powers, and as King Rama III reportedly said on his deathbed in 1851: "We will have no more wars with Burma and Vietnam.
 We will have them only with the West."

 Under Napoleon III, France escalated the military pressure on Siam from the east.
 France's naval interventions in Vietnam in the 1840s gave way to a concerted imperial campaign.
 Saigon fell in 1859, with French ascendancy in Vietnam being confirmed in 1874.
 France took Cambodia in 1863, combining it with Vietnam to form the colony of Indochina in 1887.
 From the south, Britain's involvement in the Larut and Klang wars of the 1870s increased both its grip over and political investment in the Malay states.
 From the north, Britain, triumphant in the Second Anglo-Burmese War of 1852, ultimately concluded its conquest of Burma in the Third Anglo-Burmese War and had incorporated the Kingdom of Burma into the British Raj by 1886.
 European military dominance was driven largely by the dominance of European naval power, coal powered vessels, increasingly iron clad, eclipsing the local brown water navies.
 Nonetheless, European campaigns remained limited by the difficulties and costs of logistics and the climate, especially the threat of malaria.